hidsh/zephyr-sample-hello-printk/README.md

 ```

 ## flash
-Double click the reset button on XIAO-BLE to put it in to the boot-mode.
+Double click the reset button on XIAO-BLE to put it into the boot-mode.
 and then:

 ```